robsonvn/currency-converter/README.md

 A simple currency converter built using React, TypeScript, and [Next.js](https://nextjs.org/)
 ## Preview

-This app is available for preview at [here](https://dazzling-roentgen-1c51d4.netlify.app/)
+This app is available for preview [here](https://dazzling-roentgen-1c51d4.netlify.app/)

 ## Getting Started